thanosan23/singulus-software/README.md

 ```

 ### Results
-The results from the agent experiment are as follows:
+Below are the results of the agent experiment.
+The graphs below measure stress, anxiety, and performance among the AI agents.

 Before the Implementation of Any Solutions:
 ![before](figures/before.png)